 Make a new submission to the Book Reviews section.

 This section includes images of interest, graphics, photographs, and artwork pertaining to Canadian Medical Education.
-Submissions may be featured on the CMEJ cover page, or published within an issue.
 Only high-resolution images will be accepted.
 Images should be uploaded in PNG or JPG file format with the longest side measuring at least 3130 pixels.
 Authors are responsible for obtaining written permission from any identifiable individuals depicted in their photos, and permission for any copyrighted material used, including illustrations, and will be asked to provide formal written permission upon acceptance for publication.
 Authors are expected to adhere to the standards for intellectual property rights and plagiarism, and authors assume full responsibility for the content of their submissions.
+Authors are expected to adhere to the standards for intellectual property rights and plagiarism, and authors assume full responsibility for the content of their submissions.
+Authors should include an artist's statement, brief commentary, or description to accompany the image (<300 words).
+Select images may be selected to appear as the cover image for an upcoming issue.

 Make a new submission to the Images section.